godotengine/godot-docs/classes/class_canvasitem.rst

 :ref:`TextureFilter<enum_CanvasItem_TextureFilter>` **TEXTURE_FILTER_NEAREST** = ``1``

 The texture filter reads from the nearest pixel only.
-The simplest and fastest method of filtering.
-Useful for pixel art.
+This makes the texture look pixelated from up close, and grainy from a distance (due to mipmaps not being sampled).

 .. _class_CanvasItem_constant_TEXTURE_FILTER_LINEAR: